Self-employed driver jailed for 16 months for failing to pay tax and VAT

 Passing sentence on Tuesday, Judge Martin Nolan said he accepted the submission that had Keogh complied fully with the tax code, he would have been entitled to a lot of tax relief.

 At an earlier hearing, the court heard that Keogh had initially been tax compliant as a self-employed truck driver.
-He got work from a parcel delivery company called GLS and then subcontracted this to a number of other drivers whom he paid for their services.
+He got work from a parcel delivery company called GLS and then subcontracted this to several other drivers whom he paid for their services.

-Mr David Feehily, an officer from the Revenue Commissioners, told Gráinne O’Neill BL, prosecuting, that Keogh had registered to pay VAT from July 2004.
+Mr David Feehily, an officer from the Revenue Commissioners, told Gráinne O’Neill, prosecuting, that Keogh had registered to pay VAT from July 2004.

 He continued to file his returns, with interest, until October 2008.
 Then in May 2009, Keogh cancelled his VAT registration.